DavidWittman/ansible-redis/README.md

 redis_socket_perm: 755

 ## Replication options
-# Set slaveof just as you would in redis.conf. (e.g. "redis01 6379")
+# Set replicaof just as you would in redis.conf. (e.g. "redis01 6379")
-redis_slaveof: false
+redis_replicaof: false
-# Make slaves read-only. "yes" or "no"
+# Make replicas read-only. "yes" or "no"
-redis_slave_read_only: "yes"
+redis_replica_read_only: "yes"
+# default priority for promotion to master in case of master failure
+# - lower value means higher priority for promotion
+# - nodes with a priority of 0 will never be promoted to master
-redis_slave_priority: 100
+redis_replica_priority: 100
 redis_repl_backlog_size: false

 ## Logging